JameLeung/ReadExcelBuildIMage/README.md

 Alterantively, if you do not want to use Python to run. run the executable I compiled using auto-py-to-exe

 1. Copy the project folder ReadExcelBuildIMage.exe into c:\temp1
+2. Copy the ini file into c:\temp as well
-2. Then run the command c:\temp1\ReadExcelBuildIMage.exe
+3. Then run the command c:\temp1\ReadExcelBuildIMage.exe

 ----------------------------------------------------------